Money Market vs Checking Account

 The Takeaway

 While checking and money market accounts do share some similarities, they have important differences.
-A money market may offer higher interest, but it could have higher opening deposit and balance requirements, as well as transaction limits.
-Which kind of account works best for you will depend on your preferences and your unique financial situation.
+A money market may offer higher interest, but it may also have higher opening deposit and balance requirements as well as transaction limits.
+Which account works best for you will depend on your preferences and unique financial situation.

 If you’re considering where to keep your checking and savings account, see what SoFi offers.